Gail Zappa

 Adelaide Gail Zappa (née Sloatman; January 1, 1945 – October 7, 2015) was the wife of musician and composer Frank Zappa and the trustee of the Zappa Family Trust.
 They met in Los Angeles in 1966 and married while she was pregnant with their first child, Moon, followed by Dweezil, Ahmet and Diva.
-Gail was also the aunt of model and actress Lala Sloatman.

 In 2002, Gail Zappa founded the Zappa Family Trust, a holder of the title and copyright to Frank Zappa's musical and artistic products, as well as his commercial image.
 In 2015, the Trust was given to her son Ahmet shortly before she died of lung cancer.

 Early life

-Adelaide Gail Sloatman was born in Philadelphia to John Klein Sloatman Jr. (1915–1967), who was a second generation German-American and nuclear physicist with the United States Navy, and Laura Freitas (born 1921), who was born in Honolulu of Portuguese ancestry.
-She had 7 siblings, including 1 half-sibling from her father's previous marriage to Joan Lou Gatt.
+Adelaide Gail Sloatman was born in Philadelphia to John Klein Sloatman Jr. (1915–1967), a second generation German-American who was a nuclear physicist with the United States Navy, and Laura Freitas (born 1921), who was born in Honolulu of Portuguese ancestry.
+She had seven siblings, including one half-sibling from her father's previous marriage to Joan Lou Gatt.
 She was named after her maternal grandmother, Adelaide Silva.
 She grew up in Hollywood, and lived with her family in London, where her father was posted in 1959, and attended Marymount International School.
 She also modeled for photographer Terence Donovan.

 She worked at the Office of Naval Research and Development, and then moved to New York, where she studied at the Fashion Institute of Technology in the mid-1960s.
 After returning to Los Angeles, she met producer Kim Fowley, and recorded a spoken word single with him as "Bunny and Bear".
 The record is a satire of Sonny and Cher.

-Zappa made a very brief appearance with then musician boyfriend Bobby Jameson in the documentary film Mondo Hollywood, filmed in 1966.
+Gail Zappa made a very brief appearance with her then boyfriend, musician Bobby Jameson, in the documentary film Mondo Hollywood, filmed in 1966.
 She met Vito Paulekas and Carl Franzoni, the leaders of what became known as the "freak scene" in Los Angeles, and by her own account became something of a groupie.